How to Build Energy and Manage it for Work in the AI Era

 Smart Energy Management as Your New Essential Skill in Work

-"The Power of Full Engagement" by Jim Loehr and Tony Schwartz presents a revolutionary approach to sustaining high performance, health, happiness, and life balance by managing energy rather than time.
+"The Power of Full Engagement" by Jim Loehr and Tony Schwartz presents a revolutionary approach to sustaining high performance, health, happiness, and work-life balance by managing energy rather than time.
 Their core insight is based not on the hours in a day, which are fixed, but on the quantity, quality, focus, and force of available human energy.
 This framework was drawn by the authors from 25 years of work with successful athletes.
-They suggest that when able to manage energy well, working professionals can do well to "perform in the storm" and build the human energy needed to sustain high performance amidst increasing demands.
+Applied to the workplace, they suggest that when energy is managed well, working professionals can do well to "perform in the storm" and build the necessary human energy to sustain high performance in times of increasing demands.

 Building up energy through fitness training

-Discover how to optimize your physical energy through flexible fitness training methods like walk-run intervals and Swedish Fartlek running, adapting to your body's rhythm.
+Discover how to optimize your physical energy through flexible fitness training methods like Walk-Run intervals and Swedish Fartlek running, adapting to your body's natural strengths.

 How can one build energy?
 This blog suggests two workouts that are more in line with Filipino culture.
 Like all Asian cultures, Filipino culture generally thrives in flexibility.
-Strictness with time is generally a Western professional work principle that Filipinos have learned from the demands of corporate work setups.
+Strictness with time is generally a Western professional work principle that Filipinos have learned from the demands of their work with Western corporate setups.

 Walk-run intervals

 With this training method, you have a goal-driven, but flexible discipline that makes you move forward.
 You listen to the body's energy level and adapt to it (not forcing output like a machine).
 You build energy and manage it according to your specific strength levels during the workout.
-You move with purpose, but not on a rigid, machine-like schedule, in running.
-You adjust your pace based on your current energy, the terrain's varied elevation, and your breathing [4].
+You move with purpose and you adjust your pace based on your current energy, the terrain's varied elevation, and your breathing [4].

 Swedish Fartlek running